neirobic/content/files/en-us/learn/performance/multimedia/index.md

 #### Serving the optimal size

-In image delivery the "one size fits all" approach will not yield the best results, meaning that for smaller screens you would want to serve images with smaller resolution and vice versa for larger screens.
+In image delivery the "one size fits all" approach will not yield the best results.
+Rather, smaller screens should be served images with smaller resolution, and larger resolution images should be made available for larger screens.
 On top of that, you'd also want to serve higher resolution images to those devices that boast a high DPI screen (e.g. "Retina").
 So apart from creating plenty of intermediate image variants you also need a way to serve the right file to the right browser.
 That's where you would need to upgrade your `<picture>` and `<source>` elements with [media](/en-US/docs/Web/HTML/Element/source#attr-media) and/or [sizes](/en-US/docs/Web/HTML/Element/source#attr-sizes) attributes.
 A detailed article on how to combine all of these attributes can be found [here](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/).

 Two interesting effects to keep in mind regarding high dpi screens is that:

-- with a high DPI screen, humans will spot compression artifacts a lot later, meaning that for images meant for these screens you can crank up compression beyond usual.
+- Compression artifacts are a lot harder to spot on high DPI screens.
+This means images meant for these screens can have much higher compression than usual without affecting perceived quality.
-- [Only a very few people can spot an increase in resolution beyond 2× DPI](https://observablehq.com/@eeeps/visual-acuity-and-device-pixel-ratio), which means you don't need to serve images resolving higher than 2×.
+- [Very few people can spot an increase in resolution beyond 2× DPI](https://observablehq.com/@eeeps/visual-acuity-and-device-pixel-ratio), which means you don't need to serve images resolving higher than 2×.

 #### Controlling the priority (and ordering) of downloading images

-Getting the most important images in front of visitors sooner than the less important can deliver improved perceived performance.
+Prioritizing getting the most important images in front of visitors sooner than the less important can deliver improved perceived performance.

 The first thing to check is that your content images use `<img>` or `<picture>` elements and your background images are defined in CSS with `background-image` — images referenced in `<img>` elements are assigned a higher loading priority than background images.

-Secondly, with the adoption of Priority Hints, you can control the priority further by adding an `importance` attribute to your image tags.
+Secondly, using Priority Hints allows you to control the priority further by adding an `importance` attribute to your image tags.
 An example use case for priority hints on images are carousels where the first image is a higher priority than the subsequent images.

 ### Rendering strategy: preventing jank when loading images

 As images are loaded asynchronously and continue to load after the first paint, if their dimensions aren't defined before load, they can cause reflows to the page content.
-For example, when text gets pushed down the page by images loading.
-For this reason, it's critical that you set `width` and `height` attributes so that the browser can reserve space for them in the layout.
+This can lead to, for example, text getting pushed down the page by images loading.
+For this reason, it's critical to set `width` and `height` attributes on your images or their containers so that the browser can reserve space for them in the layout.

 When the `width` and `height` attributes of an image are included on an HTML {{htmlelement("img")}} element, the aspect ratio of the image can be calculated by the browser prior to the image being loaded.
 This aspect ratio is used to reserve the space needed to display the image, reducing or even preventing a layout shift when the image is downloaded and painted to the screen.
 Reducing layout shift is a major component of good user experience and web performance.